FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

 By submitting a query on the data displayed in a dashboard, you can filter out specific sets of data that you want to aggregate while not changing the logic of the individual visualizations.

-Use the search box below the main navigation bar at the top of the log management window for entering a query on the whole dashboard.
+Use the search box above the Dashboard in the header section of the window for entering a query on the whole dashboard.
 If a visualization is already based on a saved query, both queries apply.